 Early Primary Teacher and Preschool Coordinator Jessie Hudson’s relationship with North Branch began in 1992, when she began attending as a 7th grader.
 After her two years at NBS, Jessie attended Nelson County High school, and then began her studies at Virginia Tech, where she earned a Bachelor’s degree in Human Services and then a Master’s degree in Human Development.
 Following VT, Jessie worked for several years as a Social Worker finding ‘forever homes” for foster children.
 In 2007, she graduated from Converse College with an MAT in Early Childhood Education and is currently certified to teach children grades PK-3rd in Virginia.
 Jessie returned to NBS in 2009 wearing the many hats of a faculty member, alumni, sister, and parent of two NBS students.
 She is honored to be at North Branch, and loves, loves, loves watching children make discoveries about how things work.

 Early Primary Teacher Genevieve Dennis became a part of the North Branch family as a student when she was just 9 years old.
 After graduating in 2001, she went on to Nelson County High School and then continued her education at Virginia Commonwealth University in Richmond.
 There, she received a Bachelor of Interdisciplinary Studies and graduated with a Masters in Teaching in 2011.
 Genevieve was thrilled to start her first year of teaching back at North Branch and taught the Juniors class for 2 years.
-After a brief move to Athens, Georgia for some musical adventures, she is back at North Branch and very excited to be teaming up with Jessie for what is sure to be a wonderful year in Early Primary.
+After a brief move to Athens, Georgia for some musical adventures, she returned to North Branch to teach in Early Primary.

 Primary I Teacher Krista Crocker received her B.A. in Elementary Education from Rollins College and an M.A. in Elementary Guidance at the University of South Florida.
 She taught elementary school in Florida before becoming involved with a parent co-op preschool and then the Nelson County homeschooling community.
-Now in her 10th year at NBS, Krista has shared her commitment to a whole language approach to reading instruction, and her delight in fostering independent learning from a young age.
+Krista has shared her commitment to a whole language approach to reading instruction, and her delight in fostering independent learning from a young age.
 She has three children, all of whom are NBS graduates.

 Primary II Teacher Summer Barnett received a Bachelor of Science in Psychology with a minor in Family Studies from James Madison University, where she was inducted into the National Society of Collegiate Scholars.
 She earned her Master of Arts in Teaching from Mary Baldwin College, and was honored with the 2015 Outstanding Woman Scholar Education Award, and membership in Delta Kappa Gamma, the International Society of Key Women Educators.
 Summer is certified to teach students in grades PK-6th in Virginia.
 She has over ten years of experience working with children from diverse backgrounds, as well as four years developing curriculum and teaching in her own classroom.
 Summer has also served as Director for an after-school program and a therapeutic recreation camp; an Instructional Assistant in a public school, and a Therapeutic Behavioral Specialist, in which she supported children with behavioral and emotional challenges in the school setting.
 Summer’s research and experiences with children have led to her strong belief in the importance of a caring learning environment, characterized by positive student-teacher relationships and a classroom community, inquiry-based instructional strategies, and differentiation.